Donald Trump kicks off 2024 race with stops in early voting states - ExBulletin

 Officials expect Trump to speak in the Statehouse’s second-floor lobby, an opulent ceremonial area between the House and Senate chambers.

-The venue has hosted some of South Carolina’s most notable political news moments, including Haleys’ 2015 signing of a bill to remove the Confederate battle flag from the Statehouse grounds and McMasters’ 2021 signing of legislation banning abortions in the state after approximately six weeks of pregnancy. .
+The venue has hosted some of South Carolina’s most notable political news moments, including Haley’s 2015 signing of a bill to remove the Confederate battle flag from the Statehouse grounds and McMaster’s signing in 2021 of legislation banning abortions in the state after approximately six weeks of pregnancy. .
 The state Supreme Court recently declared the abortion law unconstitutional, and McMaster has pledged to seek a rehearing.

 Trump’s fledgling campaign has already sparked controversy, particularly when he dined with Holocaust-denying white nationalist Nick Fuentes and rapper formerly known as Kanye West, who had made a series of anti-Semitic comments.
 Trump was also widely mocked for selling a series of digital trading cards that depicted him as a superhero, cowboy and astronaut, among other things.